What Is The Secret?

 Government Experience of James G. Needham, Jr.

+In October of 2006 Jim was appointed to the Molalla City Council and then won election in November of 2008.
 In January, 2009, when Jim saw the effects of the current economic crisis reducing the ability of government to meet the increased needs of the multitude who are suffering most, it became clear that the City Council needed to make it a goal to engage Molalla's social service stakeholders in a collaborative strategy session - a Community Summit.
 Thursday, May 28, 2009, over 40 social service providers, a representative from Congressman Kurt Schrader's office, city of Molalla, and local faith-based, 501c(3), volunteer, and service groups met for approximately three hours to discuss needs in the local area and ways to network the services available.
 The summit was organized by the city of Molalla, Foothills Community Church and Molalla Weed and Seed.
 There were four areas identified as primary needs: Housing, Healthcare, Employment, and Family Skills.
 The discussion which followed was directed toward indicating how each of the participating organizations addressed those needs and what kinds of obstacles these organizations encountered in providing their services.
 Another very important outcome of this meeting was the development of the Molalla Area Social Services Directory.
+The city is now exploring options for a second Community Summit to continuing to build upon the strong base established in 2009.

 Molalla received statewide recognition by the League of Oregon Cities for this innovative approach to community-based collaboration, communication, and coordination of resources.
-The concept has caught on Molalla TEAM (Team for Economic Action in Molalla) has sponsored two "Business Summit" meetings, and the community enhancement volunteers of the Molalla Main Street program are sponsoring a much more comprehensive Community Summit to engage stakeholders from Business, Social Service, Education, and Government at a meeting planned for January 28, 2010 at 5:30 p.m..
-The meeting will be held at the Molalla Adults Center located at 315 Kennel Street, Molalla, Oregon.
+The concept has caught on and Molalla TEAM (Team for Economic Action in Molalla) has sponsored two "Business Summit" meetings, and the community enhancement volunteers of the Molalla Main Street program are sponsoring a much more comprehensive Community Summit to engage stakeholders from Business, Social Service, Education, and Government at a meeting which was planned for January 28, 2010.

 He was elected Chairperson of the Molalla Budget Committee in 2007, 2008, and again in 2009.
 Another unprecedented project the City of Molalla participates in is the Molalla River Alliance, a coalition of many environmental and other organizations to promote, protect and enhance the Molalla River Recreation Area, where Jim served as a member of the Outreach and Public Relations Committee.
 He was a member of the Molalla Urban Renewal District advisory board and serves as a member of the Urban Renewal Agency.
 The Urban Renewal District was a critical component of the city's plans for developing new revenue sources to fund road maintenance and development of blighted areas.